QodotPlugin/qodotplugin.github.io/docs/class-reference.md

 - Convex
 - Concave

-**Script Class** - The script applied to the entity's root.
+**Script Class** - The script applied to the entity's node when built.

-Although `QodotFGDSolidClass` is a class you can extend from, this is meant as a Qodot internal to build solid classes.
-This does not extend QodotEntity, and will not give you access to `properties`.

 # Class Property Data Types